 - Under $3: There are several spark plugs available in this value-priced range.
 Buyers must do their homework before purchasing cheaper spark plugs due to the vastly varying degree of quality.

-- $3-$9: The majority of spark plugs fall into this pricing segment.
+- $3 to $9: The majority of spark plugs fall into this pricing segment.
 Most shoppers choose a spark plug priced in this range because they tend to offer an ideal blend of efficiency, longevity, performance, and value.

 - $10 and up: Spark plugs priced in this range tend to feature a durable construction using premium materials, advanced electrode designs, and unparalleled performance, efficiency, and longevity.